 The Domestic Violence Disclosure Scheme, more widely known as Clare's Law, allows the public to request information about someone they suspect may be at risk of being violent towards a partner.
-For further information or to apply for a disclosure, please visit the Essex Police website.
+For further information or to apply for a disclosure, visit Essex Police website.

 J9 is an initiative to raise awareness and to help victims of domestic abuse.
 The J9 Domestic Abuse initiative is named in memory of Janine Mundy who was killed by her estranged husband in June 2003 while he was on police bail.
 Janine was the mother of two young boys.
 The initiative was started by her family and the local police in Cambourne, Cornwall, where she lived.
 Janine used to sign her text messages J9, hence the name of this initiative.